• Skip to primary navigation

 How To Serve This Garlicky Shrimp:

-Serve Greek Style Garlicky Shrimp for dinner with a simple green salad and crusty bread.
+• Serve Greek Style Garlicky Shrimp for dinner with this simple green salad or this green salad, and crusty bread.

-This dish also works really well over pasta.
-There’s plenty of delicious sauce to coat the noodles.
+• This dish also works really well over pasta.
+There's plenty of delicious sauce to coat the noodles and make a delicious garlic shrimp pasta.

 A bowl with greek style garlicky shrimp and feta and bread

-It’s great to have some recipes like this in the repertoire.
-So great when you don’t have to work very hard and you can still get something incredibly delicious on the table fast.
-This garlicky shrimp recipe gives way more than it takes.
+It's great to have some recipes like this in the repertoire.
+So nice when you don't have to work very hard and you can still get something incredibly delicious on the table fast.
+This garlic shrimp recipe gives way more than it takes.

-Here’s the recipe for Greek-Style Garlicky Shrimp with Feta.
-If you try this recipe I hope you’ll come back to leave a rating and a comment.
-I’d love to know what you think.
+Here's the recipe for Greek-Style Garlicky Shrimp with Feta.
+If you try this recipe I hope you'll come back to leave a star rating and a comment.
+I'd love to know what you think!

 Print